 #SMTPLISTENEROPTIONS=''

-so I added the additional ports to SMTPLISTENEROPTIONS, uncommented the line and restarted Exim.
+So I added the additional ports to SMTPLISTENEROPTIONS, uncommented the line and restarted Exim.
 Nothing changed.
 Exim was still listening on port 25 only.

 After quite a while of troubleshooting I found out that the above structure of /etc/default/exim4 is deprecated since August 2023.
-In a new Exim4 install the postinstall Script would create /etc/default/exim4 as follows:
+In a new Exim4 install the postinstall script would create /etc/default/exim4 as follows:

 # /etc/default/exim4